 You actually have quite the arsenal of bait additives at home in your kitchen!
-Spice powders are a commonly used additives that many anglers appreciate.
+Spice powders are commonly used additives that many anglers appreciate.

 Flavors that could be of interest for your fishing include vanilla, curry or cinnamon.
 I have often used these cheaper alternatives when first starting to fish for bream and tench.

 While you can use boilie dips all year round, there are certain differences when it comes to warm and cold water flavors that should be considered when preparing your baits.
 Here is a general rule that you can apply to your fishing:

 During summer, when the water is warmer and the fish a little less active, strong and smelly flavours are much preferred by carp and other species.